brain-fuel/home-dsa/01-list-set-map-yaml.md

 ### 📋 1.
 Lists

-> An ordered collection of items—like a checklist.
+> An ordered collection of items, like a checklist.

 Example: *Going on a Run*
 ```yaml